cloudmesh/classes/docs/source/lesson/cloud/futuresystems.rst

   module load openstack

-See the last line of the file. ``module`` command is added. ``.bash_profile`` or ``.bashrc`` exists in your home directory to initialze a shell when you login.
+See the last line of the file. ``module`` command is added. ``.bash_profile`` or ``.bashrc`` exists in your home directory to initialize a shell when you login.
 Any commands or environmental variables e.g. PATH in these files is going to be executed.
 Find more information online, if you are interested in. `Bash Startup Files from GNU